eficode-academy/kubernetes-katas/05-storage.md

 kubectl get storageclass
 ```

-Create a Dynamically Provisioned PVC for nginx:
+Create a Dynamically Provisioned PVC for nginx.

+The `pvc-nginx.yaml` is situated in the `support-files` folder.
 ```
 kubectl create -f pvc-nginx.yaml
 ```